pxsloot/cpm_disk_factory/README.md

 CP/M as a file with only an extention.
 * not a bug: script will overwrite anything with the name CPM128.img, CPM64.img and cfdisk.ide.
 It's a factory.
+* the download pkg format on the disk image is perhaps not the smallest format, but it's convenient from this side of cp/m.
+It's there if you want to provision your cp/m machine over serial

 # TODO

-Maybe a script to create a `content` directory from an existing image, as kind of a backup
+* Maybe a script to create a `content` directory from an existing image, as kind of a backup.
+* create zip archives instead of download pkg
+* something something files in database something metapackage something install from database yada ready diskimage